This page is designed to answer the following questions:

 - 1.2 Explain why it is important to work in a way that embeds person-centred values (Level 2 Diploma in Care, Implement person-centred approaches in care settings)

-All care workers should provide support that promotes person-centred values – values such as respect, dignity, privacy, independence, partnership, individuality, rights and choice must influence all aspects of health and adult care work.
+All care workers should provide care and support that is underpinned by person-centred values – values such as respect, dignity, privacy, independence, partnership, individuality, rights and choice must influence all aspects of health and social care practice.

 So, it is important that you understand how to integrate a person-approach into your day-to-day work and why.

-Working with person-centred values involves putting the individual that is receiving care at the ‘centre’ of the care provision and ensuring that they receive a service that fits around them rather than them having to try and fit into an existing service.
+Working with person-centred values involves putting the individual that is receiving care at the centre of their own care provision and ensuring that they receive a service that fits around them rather than them having to try and fit into an existing service.

 Historically, the provision of care has not been person-centred.
 Some examples include:

 - Everybody going to bed at the same time

 - Individuals being told when they can and cannot eat

-- Individuals only being allowed outside at set times
+- Individuals only being allowed in the community at set times

-This kind of care provision does not take into account an individual’s values, wishes and preferences and nowadays would be illegal as it contravenes their basic human rights and freedoms.
+This kind of care provision does not take into account an individual’s values, wishes and preferences and nowadays would be illegal because it contravenes their basic human rights and freedoms.

 A person-centred approach involves treating the individual that receives care as an equal partner in their care provision and ensuring that they are listened to and have input to any decisions that are made about their care.
 It is also important to identify what is important to an individual receiving care so that their care package can be tailored to incorporate their unique needs and preferences.

-By utilising a needs-led (individual focused) approach to care rather than a service-led (care provider focused) approach, individuals can maintain their identity, values and self-esteem, which contributes to a better all round sense of wellbeing.
+By utilising a needs-led (individual-focused) approach to care rather than a service-led (care provider focused) approach, individuals can maintain their identity, values and self-esteem, which contributes to an improved sense of wellbeing.